 Hundreds of homes were damaged in northwest Missouri with water in the primarily rural area reaching as high as six to seven feet.
 More than 100 flood-related road closures were also reported.
 Floodwaters have been receding in that area but the water is high as it flows south in the state.

-High waters from the Yellowstone River have led to flooding in Western North Dakota and eastern Montana.
+High waters from the Yellowstone River caused flooding in Western North Dakota and eastern Montana.
 About 50 homes were evacuated and the flooding also caused a small oil spill.

 For areas that have flooded already, the full extent of damage has yet to be determined.
 Damage assessment is currently being undertaken.